giantswarm/rfc/rfc-capi-for-kvm-capk/README.md

 #### Features to migrate to new operator

-- DNS and NTP configuration for WC nodes (OS level)
+- DNS and NTP configuration for WC nodes (OS level config)
-- iSCSI initiator name (control plane nodes)
 - host volumes (worker nodes)
 - etcd storage (host path/persistent)
 - cpu and memory limits for control plane and worker node pods and QEMU VMs